 Have you shared stages with prominent people?
-Do you have a picture of yourself interacting with well recognised industry leaders?
+Do you have a picture of yourself interacting with well-recognized industry leaders?
 If yes, this angle of cover photos would suit you.

 Showing a cover photo of yourself with authority figures would cause others to associate you with them.
-Which means, you’ll be seen in a more favourable light.
+This means you’ll be seen in a more favorable light.
 It’s a psychological bias called the halo effect.

 This example above is from Jennifer Lopez who many know as an actress.
 It’ll be hard to imagine her as a serious entrepreneur.
 She needed to change that perception of herself so others will see her as a business leader.

 This picture of her sharing the stage with Arianna Huffington helps.
 It shows that she is more than just an actress (Or so it seems at least).

 Here’s another masterclass on a great cover photo.
 Although I’m not a fan of that mask even though this was taken during the COVID-19 pandemic.